 - Finally, once you have passed the watch station, it is just a short uphill section back to the car park to complete this Grimwith Reservoir circular walk.

 Yes, the reservoir itself is being used by the sailing club and the footpaths are open to the public.

 Is Grimwith Reservoir Car Park Open?

 Yes, the car park is open and it is free to park.
-There is plenty of parking space available, however, on sunnier days and weekend it can get quite full.
+There is plenty of parking space available, however, on sunnier days and weekends it can get full quickly.
 Because of this, I recommend arriving early in the day in the summer months.